AlexJameson/tg-bot-forwarder/README.md

 # Telegram Forwarding Bot (MVP)

+> [!NOTE]
+> This bot is good enough for an MVP and is no longer maintained.
+For an enhanced version that already works in the largest Russian-speaking community of technical writers, see [Auto Forwarder Bot](https://github.com/AlexJameson/auto-forwarder-bot).

 This is a bot that allows forwarding messages from a group chat to a channel.
 It is designed to create some kind of knowledge base in the target channel and can keep track of hashtags.

 ## Overview